We help people claim the compensation they deserve

 - If you were a child at the time of the accident.

 Every case is different and unique.
-You can find out So reach out and see if you have a valid claim by speaking with one of our legal advisors.
+So reach out and see if you may have a valid claim by speaking with one of our advisors.

 No two cases are the same therefore, we are not able to give a set answer to this question.
 Compensation amounts will vary greatly depending on a large number of factors, such as the severity of your injuries.